Noeska/illegiblesemantics/projects/proj-2.md

 ---
 <a name="grindcore"></a>
 # Grindcore
-Grindcore fuses elements of Heavy Metal with Punk Hardcore, creating a negative synergy where one plus one usually equals less than two.
+Grindcore is one of the heavier microgenres.
+It fuses elements of Thrash and Death as well as Crust and Hardcore, and does away with things like standard time signatures, creating a negative synergy where one plus one usually equals less than two.
 No wonder, then, that Grindcore logos look **crude and unfinished** at best.
 But all is not bad either, for great (to some) is the genre's fondness for puerile humor and disgusting aesthetics, with **visual references to scathology** and **other bodily functions**.
 In short, think of Grindcore aesthetics as the typographic equivalent of a schoolboy's fantasies.
 This may also help explain the heavy usage of **color** and **texture**.
 (Kids love color.
 Right?
 I wouldn't know, I'm not a father.)
 ![Grindcore](..\assets\img\projects\proj-2\grind.jpg)

 ##### Some Grindcore bands to check out: